datajake1999/OPL3GM_VSTi/readme.md

 * This is only a VST2 compatible plug-in.
 A VST3 version Is not planned for various reasons.

+# Building from source
+In order to build OPL3GM you will need

+* Microsoft Visual Studio 2005
+* Windows Server 2003 Platform SDK
+* InnoSetup 5.4.3
+* 7-Zip

+After installing, just run build.bat.
+You may need to change the paths defined in this script to correspond with your installation of the build tools.

 # License
     This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by